Altech/dotemacs/README.md

 This is my Emacs(Ver.23) configuration.

-Entry point is init.el.
-It uses `init-loader-x` and loads elisp under inits directory.
-Everything else are third party library.
+The entry point is the file named "init.el".
+It uses `init-loader-x` and loads elisps under "inits" directory.
+Everything else are third party libraries.

     git clone https://github.com/Altech/emacs-config.git ~/.emacs.d